FREQUENTLY ASKED QUESTIONS

 Do you have scheduled dates?

-Please remember that we take only you and your guest(s), with a minimum of 2 and prefer a maximum of 8.
+Please remember that we take only you and your guest(s), with a minimum of 2 and a maximum of 4.
 We don’t mix you with others that you don’t know.
 This allows us to travel at your pace and schedule.

 What kind of food do you serve?

 Our food is like what you serve at home; however, no hot dogs, PBJ sandwiches or freeze dried food.
-We provide wholesome meals to satisfy mountain appetites and we request your input on what kinds of foods you like and dislike.
-Menus are custom planned and we can usually accommodate vegetarian or special diets.
+We provide wholesome lunches to satisfy mountain appetites and we request your input on what kinds of foods you like and dislike.
+Unfortunately we cannot accommodate special diets, or vegan.
+You are welcome to bring your own food and we'll put it in our coolers that we carry.

 Your prices seem to be less than most other guides and outfitters.
 Why?

-We’re a family-owned business and understand how expensive vacations can be.
-That’s why we offer a discount for children 12 and under.
+We’re a family owned business and understand how expensive vacations can be.
+That’s why we offer a discount for children under 12.
 We also like to cater to couples and families.
-When you llama trek with us, you‘ll use top quality equipment, eat tasty home-cooked meals and be treated to a scenic and truly memorable Colorado llama vacation.
+When you do a llama day trek with us, you‘ll eat tasty lunches and be treated to a scenic and truly memorable Colorado llama day trek.

 I’ve heard llamas spit?